• Skip to primary navigation

 • Day 9: Visit Nara

-• Day 10: fly home from Osaka
+• Day 10: Fly home from Osaka

 Japan 2 week itinerary

-This 2 week Japan itinerary includes the major highlights of Japan, without rushing around the country.
-During your 2 weeks in Japan, you’ll visit the cities Tokyo, Kyoto, and Hiroshima and get to enjoy some beautiful nature (and temples) in Koyasan and on Miyajima island.
+During your 2 weeks in Japan, you'll visit the major cities of Tokyo, Kyoto, and Hiroshima and get to enjoy some beautiful nature (and temples) in Koyasan and on Miyajima island.

 • Day 1-3: Explore Tokyo